loicknuchel/ionic-starter/README.md

 ## TODO

 - add angular authentication
-- no device auto-orientation by default (could cause problems with ionic lists)
 - sidemenu + tabs
 - replace LogSrv service with a $log extention
 - add tests for plugins services